zongyz/react-sortablejs/README.md

 #### Solutions

-We don't have anything that works 100%, but here I'd like to spit ball some potential avenues to look down.
+We don't have anything that works 100%, but here I'd like to spitball some potential avenues to look down.

 - Use `onMove` to handle state changes instead of `onAdd`,`onRemove`, etc.
 - Create a Sortable plugin specifically for react-sortbalejs